Clemson Tigers baseball

 The Clemson Tigers baseball team represents Clemson University in NCAA Division I college baseball.
 The team participates in the Atlantic Division of the Atlantic Coast Conference.
 The Tigers are currently coached by head coach Erik Bakich and play their home games in Doug Kingsmore Stadium.
-The program has reached the NCAA Tournament in all but one season dating back to 1987.
+The program has reached the NCAA tournament in all but three seasons dating back to 1987.
 Clemson has made 12 appearances in the College World Series with an all-time record of 12–24 in Omaha.

 The team has a heated in-state rivalry with the University of South Carolina.
 Mark Etheridge of SEBaseball.com has called it "college baseball's most heated rivalry," and Aaron Fitt of Baseball America has called it "far and away the most compelling rivalry college baseball has to offer."
-As of March 5, 2023, The Clemson Tigers lead the all-time series 186-145-2.
+As of March 2, 2025, The Clemson Tigers lead the all-time series 191-145-2.